On the Distribution, Model Selection Properties and Uniqueness of the Lasso Estimator in Low and High Dimensions: High-Dimensional Case

 Given all the considerations above, one might ask whether such a structural model $\Mstruct$ always satisfies $|\Mstruct| \leq n$ under certain conditions.
-Clearly, uniqueness would be a meaningful requirement in this context, as then all Lasso solutions will choose models of cardinality of at most $n$ as has been shown in \cite{Tibshirani13}\footnote{Note that this fact alone does not imply that the structural set has cardinality of at most $n$ since the active sets may certainly vary over $y$.}.
-If this was indeed the case, the Lasso estimator would be equivalent to a low-dimensional Lasso procedure restricted to this structural model $\Mstruct$\, this could be used to employ results from low-dimensional models also for inference in high-dimensional models, such as \cite{EwaldSchneider18} for constructing confidence regions.
+Clearly, uniqueness would be a meaningful requirement in this context, as then all Lasso solutions will choose models of cardinality of at most $n$, as has been shown in \cite{Tibshirani13}\footnote{Note that this fact alone does not imply that the structural set has cardinality of at most $n$ since the active sets may certainly vary over $y$.}.
+In that case, the Lasso estimator would be equivalent to a low-dimensional Lasso procedure, restricted to this structural model $\Mstruct$, and we could employ results from low-dimensional settings also for inference in high-dimensional models, such as \cite{EwaldSchneider18} for constructing confidence regions.